ryanhalliday/bpy-lambda/README.md

 We use [ranchcomputing/blender-cpu-image](https://github.com/ranchcomputing/blender-cpu-image/pkgs/container/blender-cpu-image) for the base container, so edit the `Dockerfile` to change version.

+## BatchSize

+The default `BatchSize` is 10 and there is an example line in `template.yaml` to set it to 1.

+The timeout for a lambda function is for all batch items, not per item.
+So if you have long running functions it is definitely a good idea to change this to 1.

 ## I don't want to use SAM, give me raw Lambda